 Your teen must not have any alcohol-related offenses or traffic convictions within the last 12 months to graduate through the licensing phase of the GDL program.

-5. The fine for using a phone while driving is \$75.
+5. The fine for driving while texting for drivers 21 and under is \$25.

 6. More drivers are convicted of speeding than any other traffic offense.